DoTuanPhong/qwen-calligraphy-ideogram4/docs/Final_Thesis_V10_EN.md

 ### 3.4.3.
 Gentle Warm-Continue

 Gentle warm-continue uses a mild learning rate and starts from a good checkpoint.
-I learned the hard way that long blind chaining should be avoided.
+It was learned through experimentation that long blind chaining should be avoided.
 Each branch works better as an independent sample from the good region: if it passes the gate, it goes into the candidate soup.

 ### 3.4.4.
 Checkpoint Averaging